 Kordasa: Theocracy of Kord centred on the miracle site in Karennal, largely human.
 Glory and goodness perhaps taken too far.
+Much reduced by the Elf Death.

 Trakar Swamps: Murky swamps on the north-west coast, home to lizardmen and other things, the Deep Trakar is a mystery.
-Few return from investigating.
+Few return from investigating its' secrets.
+What was Dalaghendor is slowly returning to the swamps.

-New Tellare: Restored from the ashes of the conquered Tellare by Surya Wyrmslayer, a strong, dynamic and warlike kingdom.
+Tellare: Restored from the ashes of the conquered Tellare by Surya Wyrmslayer, a strong, dynamic and warlike kingdom.
 Their principal export is aggro.
+Much reduced by the Elf Death, Tellare remains the largest kingdom in the Northlands.